asesidaa/GC-local-server-rewrite/doc/ImportCertificatesInX0.md

 Under CSR options, choose MD5 as hash algorithm, choose Sign With Certificate Authority 0 (the one just generated), then input year number.

-Submit and download "PKCS#12 Certificate and Key".
+Submit and download "PKCS#12 Certificate and Key", name the file as `cert.pfx`.

-## Import to server side
+## Import certificates to server side

 In server side, import the certificates using mmc.exe.
 You can find a detailed guide at https://www.thesslstore.com/knowledgebase/ssl-install/how-to-import-intermediate-root-certificates-using-mmc/